Serge synthesizer: Licensing (2010s)

-By the late 1990s, Serge kits were no longer produced, and with no schematics available, "support" usually meant sending panels to STS - expensive and inconvenient for customers outside the USA.
+By the late 1990s, Serge kits were no longer produced, and with schematics intentionally unavailable, "support" usually meant sending panels to STS - expensive and inconvenient for customers outside the USA.
 With prices high and only full panels available from STS, there was also interest in obtaining individual modules.
-This led a small group of enthusiasts to research schematics to support their own instruments, which led to small scale production of DIY Serge circuit boards for their own use, particularly for early discontinued models.
+A small group of enthusiasts researched schematics to support their own instruments, which led to small scale production of DIY Serge circuit boards for their own use, particularly for early discontinued models.
 Eventually Serge Tcherepnin was contacted and his interest in his synths was renewed.

-From that beginning, Serge became actively involved, and Serge designs have been licensed to kit and module manufacturers such as CGS, Random*Source, ELBY Designs, Loudest Warning, and 73-75.
+From that beginning, Serge became actively involved, and Serge designs were licensed to kit and module manufacturers such as CGS, Random*Source, ELBY Designs, Loudest Warning, and 73-75.
 Some of these modules are also available in the Eurorack format.
 As of 2018, Serge himself is actively collaborating with Random*Source as Chief Innovation Officer and is developing new circuits.

 General

-Panels - Originally Serge panels had all possible hole positions punched, and the panel labels covered over unused holes.
-While this was very versatile and allowed for upgrading or changing modules, it could look a bit scruffy.
+Panels - Originally Serge panels had all standard hole positions punched, and the panel labels covered over unused holes.
+While this could look a bit scruffy, it was very versatile and allowed for upgrading or changing modules.
 Paper labels were replaced by metalised labels around 1981.
-When STS took over in the early 1990s, they printed graphics directly onto their panels, giving a more solid, professional look but sacrificing the ability to change modules.
+When STS took over in the early 1990s, they printed graphics directly onto their panels, giving a more solid, professional look but sacrificing the ability to change module types in a panel.
 They also introduced a range of standard "shop panel" configurations.
 More recently, STS introduced smaller M modules, where two narrower pre-configured panels fit each side of a center power modules.

 Power - There is very little information about early Serge power supplies, but Serge soon settled upon commercial Power One supplies set for +/-12v.
 Some first generation modules also required a +6v supply, initially provided by a 6v regulator on the supply but as these modules became fewer the regulators were mounted near the modules before dying out completely around 1980.
 The n-voice controller was unique in requiring a supply with an additional 5v supply for its computer board.
 At some point, Condor supplies were used instead - these were almost identical to Power One supplies.
 Early supplies used a 4-pin Cinch Jones type connector, but sometime in the mid/late 1970s these were superseded by 5-pin XLR connectors.
 Power distribution in Serge panels were never as good as it perhaps should have been, but gradual improvements were made – distribution modules being introduced in the mid 1970s and the STS black panel for m-modules in recent times.